palantir/gradle-guide/guide/managed-types-and-properties.md

 This is very similar to [the commonly used `immutables` library](https://immutables.github.io/).
 However, it is aware of Gradle types so will automatically create instances of properties (and other Gradle services) for us.

 It is possible to write extensions and tasks directly as in the `HelloExtension_Generated` class above.
 If you look into the depths of older Palantir Gradle code you will find many instances of this, but this is no longer recommended.
-All new code should use Manaded Types.
+All new code should use Managed Types.

 <!-- PreviousNext:START -->
 <hr>